The protocol addresses 165 performance criteria, 77 of which

 protocol used to audit the first 20 covered entities who were

 selected for examination during the HITECH audit pilot program period.
-He also
+He also stated that

-audits it has completed so far.
+completed so far.
 Last, he noted that once the

-HIPAA Omnibus Rule is published, OCR will likely audit
+HIPAA Omnibus Rule is published, OCR will likely audit business

 Mr. Mayer also provided some of his preliminary observations

 gathered during the audit pilot program period.
-An
+An audible gasp

-entity, the covered entity's representatives essentially said,
+covered entity's representatives essentially said, "We

-covered entity to prioritize HIPAA privacy and security compliance
+prioritize HIPAA privacy and security compliance programs.

 Mr. Mayer announced that OCR plans to continue its audit program